diliproshitha/neo-trader/README.md

 # TradingView To MetaTrader
-### Send limit orders from Traingview to Metatrader platform by one click!
+### Send limit orders from Traingview to Metatrader platform with one click!

 ## How it works?
 1. Install Expert Advisor in Metatrader terminal.
 (Currently only support for Metatrader 4)